PoOnesNerfect/tsyncp/README.md

 ```

 The [API documentation](https://docs.rs/tsyncp/) has a very detailed guide on how to use the primitives.
 So please check them out!

+## Future Plans

+If enough people find this library useful or interesting, I will work primarily on the following features:

+-   **Encrypted Streams**: _Tls_ and _Noise_.
+Technically, this library is already generic enough that it can have any type of bytestreams underneath.
+    So, it should not be that rough implementing options for Tls and Noise streams! (fingers crossed...!)
+-   **Supporting other Encoding/Decoding implementations**: Right now, I'm thinking libraries like _rkyv_ and _speedy_;
+    if anyone has any other options I can look into, please let me know!

 **_Note_**: Tsyncp is built on [tokio]; and thus may not be compatible with other async runtimes like async-std.